MinorMole/Brightness_Controller/README.md

 # Brightness_Controller

-PC monitor brightness controller (control actual monitor's brightness!).
+PC monitor brightness controller (control the actual monitor's brightness!).
 Work with modern GPU and modern connection such as HDMI, DisplayPort and may work with some DVI, D-Sub port too, but more research needed.